oyejideoyetunji/pokemon-cli/README.md

-## Exploring Node.js, Typescript and Backend Development by building a CLI application
+## Interactive CLI application built with node.js and typescript
+- Has Central State Management and Caching Mechanism